RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ## TOFU-R: a snapshot of GitHub Rasa chatbots
+TOFU-R (Rasa Task-based chatbOts From githUb) is a snapshot of the Rasa chatbots available on GitHub, representing the state of the practice in open-source chatbot development with Rasa.
+The six logical steps illustrated in the paper are implemented with the following 14 scripts.
+Intermediate results are saved under folder *results*, and TOFU-R is the dataset obtained in step 14.

 ### 1. Repository search
 Search for GitHub repositories containing the keywords 'Rasa' and 'Chatbot' in the README, title, topics, or description.